csg-tokyo/jscall/README.md

 import * as "Bar" from "./bar.mjs"
 ```

+The above call to `Jscall.config` also specifies that
 `'--use-strict'` is passed to node.js as a command line argument.

 `module_names:` and `options:` are optional arguments to `Jscall.config`.